harness/developer-hub/docs/continuous-delivery/get-started/service-licensing-for-cd.md

 #### Pipeline Executions with no services

-For applications deployed in the last 30 days using Custom deployment stages in a Harness pipeline where there is no Service associated with the deployment, one Active Service will be counted for every 100 successful pipeline stage executions.
+For applications deployed in the last 30 days using Custom deployment stages in a Harness pipeline without any associated Services, one Active Service will be counted for every 100 successful pipeline stage executions.

 Scenarios that fall under this bucket: